varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/AzCopyEnabled.md

 # Use AzCopy

-Determines if the generated files must be uploaded using "AzCopy" as part of the SSIS Packages.
+Determines if the generated files must be uploaded using `AzCopy` as part of the SSIS Packages.
 Disable if the solution uses an alternative file management process.

 Notes: